-Questions Pay TV Foreshadowed changes? as aiding and abetting copyright infringement (Supreme Court Decision.
+Questions Pay TV Foreshadowed changes?
+KCSC identifies copyright-infringing sites and blocks access to them Based on the previous position of the Supreme Court regarding acts that violate copyright laws that include providing links to posts or websites containing copyright-infringing content, such acts could not be punished.
+However, the Supreme Court en banc has ruled that such acts can be seen as aiding and abetting copyright infringement (Supreme Court Decision.
 No. 2017Do19025, September 9, 2021).
-Acrimonious disputes over "retransmission consent" of FTA channels have resulted in government intervention (e.g., Guidelines for Negotiations on Retransmission of Terrestrial Broadcasting, the Dispute Resolution System under the Broadcasting Act, and the System for Orders to Maintain or Resume Broadcasting). be raised (from the current 1-3 years up to the statutory maximum of 5 years), and a punitive damages system would be introduced for intentional copyright infringement (up to three times the damages incurred by the rights holder) [Development Plan, p.
+Acrimonious disputes over "retransmission consent" of FTA channels have resulted in government intervention (e.g., Guidelines for Negotiations on Retransmission of Terrestrial Broadcasting, the Dispute Resolution System under the Broadcasting Act, and the System for Orders to Maintain or Resume Broadcasting).
+For habitual and commercial copyright infringement, the sentencing standard would be raised (from the current 1-3 years up to the statutory maximum of 5 years), and a punitive damages system would be introduced for intentional copyright infringement (up to three times the damages incurred by the rights holder) [Development Plan, p.
 25]).
-3. Convergence and new technologies Fully level playing field does not yet exist.
+Convergence and new technologies Fully level playing field does not yet exist.
 IPTV is regulated separately from cable and satellite.
 Regulator treats terrestrial broadcasters differently than cable or IPTV.
 4. Licensing of foreign channels Allowed, prohibited or unregulated?
 Prior individual authorisation for each channel is required from the MSIT.
 Retransmitted programming is capped at 20% of each operator's bouquet.2 No local ads or dubbing is allowed in foreign retransmitted channels.
 In respect of the uplink/downlink policy, in principle, transmission facilities for joint-venture channels should be in Korea, but exceptions can be granted.
 No restriction on location of facilities for foreign channels.
-5. Licence fees and taxation Fee charged for obtaining, renewing, registering, and amending Cable TV or satellite TV licences.
-Pay TV operators must contribute fees calculated by multiplying the fee rate designated and disclosed by the MSIT to not more than 6% of the operator's broadcasting and advertising revenues in the previous year.3 6.
-Rate regulation Including wholesale and retail rate regulation and whether there are any price controls on eg. basic tier Former rate caps on retail rates have been eliminated.
-However, Pay TV operators must report retail rates to the MSIT for any changes.4 Furthermore, the lowest-tier channel product (the lowest-priced product among paid broadcasting services) and bundled products with telecommunications services must receive approval from the MSIT.